Scollay Square Today

 Pieces of Scollay Square can still be found in Boston and the surrounding area today - if you know where to look...

-On our left is the Emerson Umbrella on Stow Street on Concord, MA.
+On our left is the Emerson Umbrella on Stow Street in Concord, MA.
 The Umbrella is described on their web site as a "non-profit cultural organization committed to nurturing and encouraging the arts throughout the community."

 It is also where you can see a piece of Scollay Square history...